ahmet2mir/python-us3/README.rst

      \__,_|___/____/

 us3 helps you to manage files on AWS S3 or S3 compatible API like Ceph or Cleversafe.
-Usefull with Continuous Integreation pipelines :)
+Useful with Continuous Integration pipelines :)

 Installation
 ------------